emqx/emqx-docs/en_US/rule/backend_clickhouse.md

 ![image](./assets/rule-engine/clickhouse_1.png)

-**Select an action:**
+## **Add an Action**

 Add an action and select "Data to ClickHouse" from the dropdown list.

 ![image](./assets/rule-engine/clickhouse_2.png)

-Provide the arguments of the action:
+Provide the arguments for the action:

 1).
 The resource id.
-We create a new clickhouse resource now:
+We create a new ClickHouse resource now:

-Click "create" right to the resource Id text box, and then select "clickhouse" and fill in the following paramenters:
+Click "create" right to the resource Id text box, and then select "ClickHouse" and fill in the following paramenters:

 ![image](./assets/rule-engine/clickhouse_4.png)

 Click the "Confirm" button.

 2).
 The SQL template.
-In this example we insert an message to clickhouse:
+In this example we insert an message to ClickHouse:

 ```sql
 insert into test.t_mqtt_msg(msgid, clientid, topic, payload) values ('${id}', '${clientid}', '${topic}', '${payload}')